Grace (company): History

 The company was founded in 1854 in Peru by William Russell Grace at the age of 22.
 Grace left Ireland during the Great Famine and traveled to South America with his family.
 He went first to Peru to work for the firm of Bryce and Company as a ship chandler to the merchantmen harvesting guano, which was used as a fertilizer and gunpowder ingredient due to its high levels of phosphorus and nitrogen.

 His brother, Michael P. Grace, joined the business, and in 1865 the company name was changed to Grace Brothers & Co.
 The company established headquarters in New York City in 1865.
 Working in fertilizer and machinery, the company was chartered in 1872 and incorporated in 1895.

-In 1904, Michael P. Grace became president after the death of William Grace.

-The company expanded, creating business divisions including Grace Shipping, Grace Cruise Lines, Grace Petroleum, Grace Drilling, and Grace Healthcare.
-Grace acquired and combined other companies to create and expand businesses such as Barilla Pasta, FAO Schwarz, Ingersoll-Rand, Roto-Rooter, Del Taco, and Cartavio Distilleries.

-In 1914, it created Grace National Bank.
+From 1904 to 1907, Edward Eyre served as president after the death of William Grace.
+(Note: Edward Eyre and Michael P. Grace had, in 1892, urged William Russell Grace to apply the new steamship technology for powering the Grace Line ships.)
+In 1907, Joseph Peter Grace, the son of William Russell Grace, became president of the company.
+In 1914, the company created Grace National Bank.

-In 1928, an agreement between Grace and Pan American formed Pan American-Grace Airways (or Panagra), a United States international carrier flying down the west coast of South America.
+In 1928, under Joseph Peter Grace's leadership, an agreement between Grace and Pan American formed Pan American-Grace Airways (or Panagra), a United States international carrier flying down the west coast of South America.
 Panagra ultimately evolved into a jet carrier flying from Miami and New York to South America before merging with Braniff Airways in 1967, becoming Braniff's South American network.
 These routes were sold to Eastern Air Lines in 1982 and then to American Airlines in 1990.
+In 1929, the vice president at that time, D. Stewart Inglehart, became president, and Joseph Peter Grace was elected chairman of the board of the company.